kkibria/scandroid/README.md

 > PyInstaller is not a cross platform builder.
 That means if you want to build a Mac
 > executable, you have to build the executable in a Mac.
 I have built and tested it only in an
 > windows 10 machine.

+## macos and ubuntu
+Building binary For all platforms consult `.github/workflows` folder.
+This floder contains commands for building binaries using github actions.
+I use github actions to build binaries for windows, macos and ubuntu each time I do a commit.
+You can download the recent prebuilt binaries (artifacts) from actions tab.